Sex Abuse by Priests in San Diego Catholic Diocese

 Speak out now and file your child sexual abuse claim to receive the compensation you deserve to support your continued healing.

 What are the Steps for Filing a Child Sexual Abuse Claim?

-- Be prepared.
 The non-profit organization Stop It Now! emphasizes the importance of having as much factual information as possible to detail your abuse.
 This information can include: